awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-appsrole.md

   For some examples of how to include IAM resources in a template, see [Identity and Access Management \(IAM\) Template Snippets](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-iam.html)\.

 An instance profile must have a trust relationship and an attached policy that grants permissions to access AWS resources\.
-Instance profiles created by AWS OpsWorks Stacks have the following trust relationship\.

 ```
 {
-  "Version": "2008-10-17",
+  "Version": "2012-10-17",
   "Statement": [
     {
       "Sid": "",